 More than a few of these reusable bags will get nasty.
 If you wash the bags (and don’t just toss them out and buy new ones), you can–we are told– get the bacteria out.
 But not everyone will know this or do it, and no progressive worth their nanny-state badge would ever assume a mere mortal capable of handling that on their own.
-Remember, Liberals think you are too stupid to know how to buy the right food, how to cook it, how to eat it, how much of it to eat, or how to get your ignorant ass to the store to shop with your spiffy, germ-infested, city-mandated reusable grocery bags so you may then eat baby arugula salad with free-range chicken and a state sanctioned Fair Trade beverage.
+Remember, Liberals think you are too stupid to know how to buy the right food, how to cook it, how to eat it, how much of it to eat.
+Or, how to get your ignorant ass to the store to shop with your spiffy, germ-infested, city-mandated reusable grocery bags so you may then eat baby arugula salad with free-range chicken and a state-sanctioned Fair Trade beverage.
 Cleaning your city mandated reusable grocery bags has to be beyond you.

 Would more food born illness add to the number of hospital and doctor visits?
 Given the arc toward socialized medicine might this place another excessive and expensive burden on taxpayers and the cost of insurance premiums?
 (More regulations.)

-How much medical waste will more visits create, and how much of that waste is made of plastics and synthetics–derived from the kind of “dirty energy” used to power the Chevy volt?
+How much medical waste will more visits create, and how much of that waste is plastics and synthetics–derived from the kind of “dirty energy” used to power the Chevy Volt?
 Electricity used to keep these medical facilities running, the public transportation humming, and the infrastructure functioning.
 And speaking of transportation, how will all those sick folks get to the doctor?
 Will they use traditional gas powered vehicles, powered public transportation, or the new coal powered electric cars?
 (More regulators)

 What about the materials in the reusable bags?
 Where are those made, in China?
 How many Americans will lose their jobs because the metropolis of LA decided to stop using paper and plastic?
 (Where’s the LA Bag Tsar?)

 You can re-use paper and plastic, even recycle them, but what about reusable bags?
 They don’t last forever?
-Can you recycle those? are they made out of fabrics that deteriorate in a landfill, or are many of them made of synthetics as previously noted?
+Can you recycle those?
+Are they made out of fabrics that deteriorate in a landfill, or are many of them made of synthetics as previously noted?
 Can you just toss them out or do you have to kiss them and burn them, or bury them when they must be put down?
 Who runs the city commission to decide that?

 When should we expect the LA city council’s manual of guidelines for the manufacture of mandated re-usable grocery bags?
 You know we need one of those, right?
 Will there be warnings on the bags?
 Those handles might pose a strangulation hazard to small children, and are the synthetic ones (if permissible) breathable–no suffocation?
 Can you take them on airplanes?
 Are they pet safe?
 Is it OK for children under 16 to use them?
 Could the handles cause friction burns?
-What about weigh limits?
-Can they only be made by government approved union workers from new or like new domestic materials?
+What about weight limits?
+Can they only be made by government-approved union workers from new or like new domestic materials?

 And what about people who can’t afford reusable bags?
-Will there be a government subsidy program, a budget, a bureau of grocery movement and management, with a division dedicated to the screening of eligible recipients for taxpayer funded, city-mandated grocery receptacles?
+Will there be a government subsidy program, a budget, a Bureau of grocery movement and management, with a division dedicated to the screening of eligible recipients for taxpayer funded, city-mandated grocery receptacles?
 Will you need ID to get them?